bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 Cumulative Elevation Gain: 1136 m

 The north summit of Kent Ridge – or “North Kent” as Gillean Daffern simply calls it – can be reached a several ways, but I chose routes described in the Kananaskis Country Trail Guide.
-I ascended the gully that runs between the outlier and North Kent but returned along the outlier.
+I ascended the gully that runs between the West Outlier and North Kent but returned along the outlier.

 Starting from the Sawmill day-use area, I started up the trail.
 (Don't take the newly graded dirt road behind the outhouses, but instead walk a bit north to a metal gate.)
 This trail is part of a network of logging roads that lead to the outlier, provided one is careful to take the correct forks and turns.
 Otherwise expect to get lost in a maze of bushy roads.
 Well up the trail, look for a faint side trail on the right that's easily missed if one is inattentive.
 It follows an overgrown road before reaching the spacious meadows below the outlier.
 From the meadows, I got a good look at the gully as well as the rubbly slopes leading to the summit of North Kent.
 The trail disappeared at the edge of the meadows.